-They are different than the typical, solid-walled container in a few important ways.
-Namely, they prevent stem-girdling roots.
-This a condition that may arise from growing a plant without considering the shape of the root system at installation.
+They are different than the typical, solid-wall container in a few ways.
+They prevent stem-girdling roots, a condition that may arise from growing a plant without considering the shape of the root system at installation.
 RootMaker pots overcome this by having multiple ridges and air holes on the sides of the pot walls and base.

-The design with the small holes allows roots to push outside of the container, instead of continually growing around the inside of the pot.
-The holes are a specific size.
-This physical diameter restriction causes root tips to dry out and be pruned off.
-Once the root tip is pruned off, the plant sends the energy back into its roots, creating a more fibrous root system.
+The design has specific size small holes that allows roots to push outside of the container instead of growing around the inside of the pot.
+This physical diameter restriction causes root tips to dry out and prune off.
+The plant then sends energy back into its roots, creating a more fibrous root system.
 This root-pruning action is the main design benefit of the RootMaker pot.
 It’s why we like using it to grow certain plants like small trees.

 A fibrous root system translates to:

 We produce many of our trees in-house from seed.
 This allows us to have a high degree of control over our plants.
 Many of our native offerings are grown in-house from seed that we hand pick from local provenances (location is species specific).
 We focus heavily on local-ecotype natives, with attention paid to soil types, historical origins, and qualities like vigor, disease resistance, and overall appearance.

 We use #5 Container RootMakers.
 If you’re unsure what this size means, read Understanding Nursery Stock Sizes. #5 Containers represent a younger tree or a slightly more mature shrub.